augustskare/eleventy-plugin-feedbin-stars/README.md

 Required: `false`<br>
 Defaul: `"4h"`

-Uses eleventy-cache-assets under the hood, check the [documentation](https://www.npmjs.com/package/@11ty/eleventy-cache-assets#options) for duration options.
+Uses eleventy-fetch under the hood, check the [documentation](https://www.11ty.dev/docs/plugins/fetch/#change-the-cache-duration) for duration options.

 ## How to use